 volleyball players emerging from the rural pockets of Hanumangarh district in Rajasthan.
 In the past four decades he has coached 1,300 players who went on to become national medalists.
-Many of them have also played in international tournaments, seven of whom have won several medals.
+Many of them have also played in international tournaments, seven of whom have won several medals to coach children from the school and from nearby villages at the school grounds in Silwala Khurd.